5 keys to managing the seasonal supply chain crisis with analytics and data science for CPG Firms

 Supply chain analytics

 When there are supply constraints, a CPG may utilize one or a combination of the three to impact the market.
 In the case of long-term supply disruption, raising list costs is a must.
 With EDV pricing, you must factor in channel coherency, price gaps compared to the key competition, brand role within the category, retailer price guidelines and their impact on consumer demand.
 In addition, CPGs should look for ways to shift consumer demand from the most impacted products to the least impacted products within their category portfolio.
-For short-term challenges, the quickest action a CPG can take is to adjust upcoming promotional plans to curb high volume demand.
+For short-term CPG supply chain challenges, the quickest action is to adjust upcoming promotional plans to curb high-volume demand.
 There is a risk that households will switch their spending to competitive brands; however, this risk is reduced during supply-chain issues since it is typically an industry-wide problem.

 4. Adopt out-of-stock and on-shelf availability alerts

 An automated alert system can pre-empt out of stocks based on real inventory levels (after accounting for phantom inventory) and expected sell-out trends in the upcoming days and weeks, ensuring on-shelf availability.
-Organizations should increase POs well in advance based on these alerts, so stock is replenished before inventory runs out.
-Machine learning can raise alerts for misplaced, damaged and/or phantom inventory within stores and include a mechanism to alert the store task force directly.
+Based on these alerts, organizations should increase POs well in advance so stock is replenished before inventory runs out.
+Machine learning can raise alerts for misplaced, damaged, and/or phantom inventory within stores and include a mechanism to directly alert the store task force.

 5. Build a smart allocation strategy